Salomon Maimon: In Silesia

-In 1795, Maimon found a peaceful residence in the house of Count von Kalckreuth (1766–1830), a young Silesian nobleman, and moved to the latter's estate in Siegersdorf, near Freistadt in Niederschlesien (Lower Silesia).
+In 1795, Maimon found a peaceful residence in the house of Count von Kalckreuth (1766–1830), a young Silesian nobleman, and moved to the latter's estate in Siegersdorf near Freystadt in Schlesien in Prussian Silesia.
 Maimon died there at the age of 48 from apparent alcoholism.
-He was buried in Głogów, and because he was considered a Heretic by the city's Jewish community them buried him next to the latrine of the graveyard, did not place a tombstone on his grave and burned some of his writings.
+He was buried in Głogów, and because he was considered a Heretic by the city's Jewish community, they buried him next to the latrine of the graveyard, did not place a tombstone on his grave, and burned some of his writings.

 Thought

 Thing-in-itself

-He seizes upon the fundamental incompatibility of a consciousness which can apprehend, and yet is separated from, the thing-in-itself.
+He seizes upon the fundamental incompatibility of a consciousness that can apprehend, and yet is separated from, the thing-in-itself.
 That which is object of thought cannot be outside consciousness; just as in mathematics "–1" is an unreal quantity, so things-in-themselves are ex hypothesi outside consciousness, i.e. are unthinkable.
 The Kantian paradox he explains as the result of an attempt to explain the origin of the given in consciousness.
 The form of things is admittedly subjective; the mind endeavours to explain the material of the given in the same terms, an attempt which is not only impossible but involves a denial of the elementary laws of thought.
 Knowledge of the given is, therefore, essentially incomplete.
 Complete or perfect knowledge is confined to the domain of pure thought, to logic and mathematics.
 Thus the problem of the thing-in-itself is dismissed from the inquiry, and philosophy is limited to the sphere of pure thought.